 Spam and insecure sites on the same server

-This is a logical action from the most secure search engine, it needs that your site should be protected and clean, from any malicious codes.
+This is a logical action from the most secure search engine, it needs your site to be protected and clean, from any malicious codes.

-Just enter your domain name and it will scan the full server to find all hosted domains.
-Then, use Google to find if a site is penalized or not.
-All you need to do is to enter the site name, and if you can’t find any result, then, probably, it’s a red signal that needs more investigation to find the nature of that website.
+Just enter your domain name, and it will scan the full server to find all hosted domains.
+Then, use Google to find out if a site is penalized or not.
+All you need to do is enter the site name, and if you can’t find any result, then, probably, it’s probably a red signal that needs more investigation to find the nature of that website.

-Unfortunately, in many cases, spam blogs owned by the same person can be a dangerous source that share that same IP as your site.
+Unfortunately, in many cases, spam blogs owned by the same person can be a dangerous source that shares the same IP as your site.
 You should make sure that all the hosted sites are not penalized by Google as spam.

 When you need an SSL

-Google started using SSL as a ranking signal, that means a better ranking anyway.
-But, the percentage and the importance of that signal is not too important as other factors.
-However, if your site has a checkout page for payments, user registration page, and so on, then, you should use a secure connection, and that can be created based on a dedicated IP.
+Google started using SSL as a ranking signal, which means a better ranking anyway.
+But, the percentage and the importance of that signal are not as important as other factors.
+However, if your site has a checkout page for payments, a user registration page, and so on, then, you should use a secure connection, and that can be created based on a dedicated IP.

 So, you need your own IP in order to get that SSL.
-But, remember that SSL will be popular in the next years and the majority of sites will be using it for security and trust.
+But, remember that SSL will be popular in the next few years, and the majority of sites will be using it for security and trust.

 Of course, when you need a dedicated server, the server needs its own static IP.
 You don’t need to do anything here, because your hosting provider will do all the work and add the IP address.